smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Unsubscribe_from_Destination_and_Waypoints.md

 b.
 Mobile application is registered on SDL

 c.
-Mobile application is subscribed on destination & Waypoints
+Mobile application is subscribed on Destination & Waypoints

 _Steps:_